bbc/melanite/README.md

 #### `brand`
-The brand of the device; it serves no purpose for identification and is merely a friendly name group several different devices (e.g. by manufacturer)
+The brand of the device; it serves no purpose for identification and is merely a friendly name for a group of several different devices (e.g. by manufacturer)

 #### `model`
 The model of the device; like `brand`, it serves no purpose for